Cambridge Branch: Other stations

-The following stations were located on the Cambridge Branchline with distances in kilometers measured from Ruakura Junction.
+The following stations were located on the Cambridge Branchline with distances measured from Ruakura Junction.

-Newstead (2.57 km)
+Newstead ()

 Newstead (originally named Mongonui) was the first station located on the branch line after leaving the East Coast Main Trunk.
 It originally had a platform and shelter type station building, crossing loop and one siding.
 Owing to the demise of passenger traffic and increase in road cartage of goods the station was removed although the loop was used at times to store retired wagons even into the 1980s.

-Matangi (7.47 km)
+Matangi ()

 Tamahere (in 1906 renamed Matangi) was once an important station on the branchline with a large dairy factory requiring both inwards consignments of coal and also supplying outwards dairy freight.
 The station yard included a crossing loop, 3 sidings, Goods Shed siding and also a siding for the dairy factory.

-Bruntwood (12.88 km)
+Bruntwood ()

 Bruntwood (previously Fencourt) was the site of a dairy factory and had a siding curving off the branch mainline and into the factory site.